Shavvey/huffman-text-compression/README.md

 ![huffman-tree](images/HuffmanTree.png)

-Less frequent character are assigned higher values/weights in the tree.
+Less frequent characters are assigned higher values/weights in the tree.
 A binary code is then created for each character based on how the character is reached using the tree.
-For example, the character 'o' has the lowest value of 0, so its code is 00, and is reached by going down the left subtree twice.
+For example, the character 'o' has the lowest value of 0, so its code is zero in binary (00), and is reached by going down the left subtree twice.